EOEPCA/deployment-guide/docs/building-blocks/application-hub.md

 - Go to `https://app-hub.${INGRESS_HOST}/`.
 - You should be redirected to Keycloak (or your chosen OIDC provider) for login if OIDC is set up.
-- Upon successful login, you’ll land in the JupyterHub interface (the "spawn" page).
+- Upon successful login, you'll land in the JupyterHub interface (the "spawn" page).

 3. **Spawn a Notebook**: